21st

 16. Anantha

-Sayana perumal is on the top.
+Sayana Perumal is on top.
 This is similar to the Mamallapuram

 Mahishasuramardini mandapa panel.
 Bhudevi is at the feet of Vishnu.
 Madhu and

-above.
-19. This shrine features the Santhiya Tandava Murthy, in this Lord
+19. This shrine features the Santhiya Tandava Murthy, in which Lord

-Shiva is with his right hand raised up, folding the left leg like a kneeling
+Shiva is with his right hand raised up, folding the left leg in a kneeling

 the Dance from the other side.
 The inscription regarding the construction of the